allenai/ai2thor/README.md

 ### Editor

-The AI2-THOR documetation wants us to use Unity Editor version `2018.3.6` but that version was not available for the Linux Unity Editor.
+The AI2-THOR v2.2.0 documetation instructs us to use Unity Editor version `2018.3.6` but that version was not available for the Linux Unity Editor.
 However, version [`2018.3.0f2`](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/page-2#post-4009651) does work fine.
 Do NOT use any version that starts with `2019` because its build files are not compatible with AI2-THOR.
+Note that the Unity Hub download from Unity's Downloads page may not actually work on Linux (see the [Linux Installation Instructions](#linux-installation-instructions) below).

+#### Linux Installation Instructions

+Note that while installing and/or launching Unity, you may get an error about `libgconf-2.so.4`.
+You should be able to solve this issue by `sudo apt install`-ing the library.

+1. Download the `2018.3.0f2` "Official Installer" from the Unity Linux Editor forums [here](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/page-2#post-4009651).
+The download is called `UnitySetup-2018.3.0f2`.

+2. Run the `UnitySetup-2018.3.0f2` executable (you may need to `chmod` it).
+This should install a `Unity-2018.3.0f2` folder.

+3. In `Unity-2018.3.0f2/Editor/` run the `Unity` executable to start the Unity Hub.

+4. Enter your MCS Unity License info into the Unity Hub.

+5. In the Unity Hub, under the Projects tab, click Open and select the `/unity/` folder in your local clone of this repository.
+This should add a "unity" project to your Projects list.

+6. Double-click the "unity" project to launch the Unity Editor.
+See [Run](#run) below for usage information.
+Please note that the initial load of this project in the Unity Editor will take a long time.

 ### Assets